PepsiCo is engaging women at work and in the communities they serve

 into more senior positions; and ensuring a firm commitment to pay equity within the business.

-When it comes to supporting female talent, the ANZ team has a strong track record - around 70% of our sales leadership team are
+When it comes to supporting female talent, the ANZ team has a strong track record - around 70% of their sales leadership team are

-female, over 60% of our R&D team are female and a further 40% of senior roles across ANZ are filled by women.
+female, over 60% of their R&D team are female and a further 40% of senior roles across ANZ are filled by women.

 PepsiCo Australia has been awarded the WGEA 'Employer of Choice for Gender Equality' citation for the three years in a row - and